wyattcsutherland/characterization-mutation-kata-hangar/README.md

 # Code Smells → Characterization & Mutation Testing → Refactoring

-This 3-part hands-on series takes you on a journey from **Detecting problems in code** to **Protecting behavior with safety nets** and finally to **Correcting design and structure with safe refactoring**—so that working in your code becomes easier, safer, and joyful to maintain.
+This 3-part hands-on series takes you on a journey from **Detecting problems in code** to **Protecting behavior with safety nets** and finally to **Correcting design and structure with safe refactoring** so that working in your code becomes easier, safer, and joyful to maintain.
 Each session builds on the last, giving you confidence to work with legacy code fearlessly and effectively.

 ## 👃 Session #1: Code Smells (Detect)
 - **Theme:** Why does some code just feel harder to work with?